mrjlancaster/3D-Three.js/README.md

 https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene

 ### How to use:
-Click on screen and drag the model around for rotation.
+Click on screen and drag the mouse around to rotate object.